Neon Tetra - Paracheirodon innesi

 Aquarium Category: Community Fish

-Neon Tetras are peaceful and should be kept with other small, calm fish.
-Suitable tank mates include small rasboras, pencilfish, peaceful tetras, Cory-type catfish, Otocinclus, small plecs, dwarf gouramis and peaceful dwarf cichlids in compatible water.
+Neon Tetras are peaceful community fish.
+Suitable tank mates include other small peaceful tetras, rasboras, pencilfish, small Cory-type catfish, Otocinclus, small peaceful plecs, dwarf cichlids with care, honey gouramis and other calm fish that will not view them as food.

 Feeding:

-Neon Tetras are omnivores and micro-predators.
-Offer quality fine flakes, micro pellets and small granules as the staple diet.
+Neon Tetras are small omnivores and need suitably fine foods.
+Offer quality fine flakes, micro pellets or small soft granules as the staple diet.
 Supplement with frozen or live foods such as daphnia, cyclops, baby brineshrimp, mosquito larvae and finely chopped bloodworm.
-FishBase notes that adults feed on worms, small insects, crustaceans and plant matter, so a varied diet is ideal.

 Behaviour in the Aquarium: